hansott/firewall-php/README.md

     sudo systemctl restart $service done
 ```
-4. Based on the running OS, use the [Manual uninstallation](#Manual-uninstallation) commands to create a new recipe called "Uninstall Aikido Firewall" and select "root" as user.
+4. Based on the running OS, use the [Manual uninstall](#Manual-uninstall) commands to create a new recipe called "Uninstall Aikido Firewall" and select "root" as user.
 Example for Debian-based systems:
 ```
-# Install commands from the "Manual uninstallation" section below, based on your OS
+# Install commands from the "Manual uninstall" section below, based on your OS
 dpkg --purge aikido-php-firewall

 # Restarting the php services in order to load the Aikido PHP Firewall